Vision & Guiding Principles

 Target: 3,024 Middle Market Companies by 2034

-Source: Utah Department of Workforce Services, Workforce Research & Analysis, Utah Employers, Employment, and Wages by Size, 2023.
+Source: Utah Department of Workforce Services, Workforce Research & Analysis, Quarterly Census of Employment and Wages, First Quarter 2025

 Supporting Measures